evkx/evkx.github.io/content/models/porsche/taycan/Taycan_Turbo/_index.md

 The standard headlights use LED Matrix technology.
 LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that can be turned on and off individually to un-light small areas in front.
 In addition, the standard taillights use LED technology.
 ## Advanced driver assistance systems

-The Porsche Taycan GTS has several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/)  (ADAS) for better safety and comfort.
+The Porsche Taycan Turbo has several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/)  (ADAS) for better safety and comfort.

 [**Efficiency assist**](../../../../technology/driverassistance/efficencyassist/) is a standard system that helps the driver to drive preemptively and save energy.
 ### Safety systems

-The Porsche Taycan GTS has a [**anti-lock braking system (ABS)**](../../../../technology/driverassistance/antilockbrakingsystem/)  as a standard system.
+The Porsche Taycan Turbo has a [**anti-lock braking system (ABS)**](../../../../technology/driverassistance/antilockbrakingsystem/)  as a standard system.
 This system helps to prevent a vehicle's wheels from locking up during braking.

-The Porsche Taycan GTS has a [**Electronic Stability Control**](../../../../technology/driverassistance/electronicstabilitycontrol/)  as a standard system that is designed to improve the stability and handling of a vehicle during sudden maneuvers or slippery road conditions.
+The Porsche Taycan Turbo has a [**Electronic Stability Control**](../../../../technology/driverassistance/electronicstabilitycontrol/)  as a standard system that is designed to improve the stability and handling of a vehicle during sudden maneuvers or slippery road conditions.

-The Porsche Taycan GTS has a [**lane keeping assist**](../../../../technology/driverassistance/lanekeepingassist/)  as a standard system.
+The Porsche Taycan Turbo has a [**lane keeping assist**](../../../../technology/driverassistance/lanekeepingassist/)  as a standard system.
 This system helps to prevent the car from getting out of its lane.
 In addition, it has [**lane departure warning**](../../../../technology/driverassistance/lanedeparturewarning/) system that warns the driver if the vehicle leaves the driving lane.

 [**Front Cross Traffic Assist**](../../../../technology/driverassistance/frontcrosstrafficassist/) is a optional driver assist system that helps drivers detect oncoming traffic when crossing an intersection or turning left or right from a stopped position.